Barry Burton: Voice-over and live-action actors

 Barry Gjerde voiced Barry Burton in his initial appearance in the American release of the original Resident Evil.
 Barry is played in the game's live-action cinematics by a retired principal, Greg Smith.
-Smith recalls earning the role due to his resemblance to the character design, as well as his ability to act as a "rudimentary character that stifles around, stiff-legged. [...]
+Smith, an Australian on work exchange in Japan at the time, recalls earning the role due to his resemblance to the character design, as well as his ability to act as a "rudimentary character that stifles around, stiff-legged. [...]
 It was close to 2,000 dollars American a day or something.
 It was good money back in 1995."

 The character was later voiced by Ed Smaron in the remake of Resident Evil, Michael McConnohie in Resident Evil: Revelations 2, and Jamieson Price in both Resident Evil 5 and Resident Evil: The Mercenaries 3D.
 In Japan, he was voiced by Yusaku Yara for both the original Resident Evil and its remake, as well as Resident Evil: Revelations 2.
 For the live-action film Resident Evil: Retribution, Burton was played by Kevin Durand.